MLOps-OpenAPI/arch-diagrams/use-cases/13-container-security-scan.md

 ## Description

-As a Security Officer or ML Engineer, I want model containers hardened so that I can reduce vulnerabilities to make the containers resilient against security threats.
+As a <a href="https://github.com/MLOps-OpenAPI/arch-diagrams?tab=readme-ov-file#security--compliance-officers">Security Officer</a> or <a href="https://github.com/MLOps-OpenAPI/arch-diagrams?tab=readme-ov-file#ml-engineers">ML Engineer</a>, I want model containers hardened so that I can reduce vulnerabilities to make the containers resilient against security threats.

 ## Inputs

-Security standard;
+* Security standard
-Containerized model
+* Containerized model

 ## Output

-Hardened model container
+* Hardened model container

 ```mermaid